Ping Post Exchange

 As you can see in the bidding example above, Buyer 6 has the highest Bid After Margin (BAM) + Penalty applied, thus winning the highest bid.
 The Bid After Margin of $48.75 will be sent back to the lead supplier.
 If the lead supplier decides to sell the lead, the Lead Prosper user will purchase the lead for $48.75 and it will be sold to Buyer 6 for the raw bid of $75.00, earning the Lead Prosper user a margin of $26.25.

-Turning on: “Try all buyers until bid-breakeven point” (Exclusive Lead only)
+"Try all buyers until bid-breakeven point” (Exclusive Leads only)

 Turning this feature on will attempt to sell the lead up to a breakeven point.